 Clean and Green is managed by the Pennsylvania Department of Agriculture, please direct questions to Stephanie Zimmerman, Administrative Officer, (717) 705-7796.
 Clean and Green, established by the Pennsylvania Farmland and Forest Land Assessment Act, provides for lower property tax assessments of land capable of producing agricultural products and timber or providing open space for public use.

 A conservation easement limits certain uses of the land in order to advance one or more conservation objectives while keeping the land in the owner’s control.
 It is established by mutual agreement of a landowner and a private land trust or government.

-Fifty-seven Pennsylvania counties have agricultural land preservation boards that purchase agricultural conservation easements.
-Sixty-five private charitable organizations accept donations of conservation easements or, less commonly, purchase them.
+Fifty-eight Pennsylvania counties have agricultural land preservation boards that purchase agricultural conservation easements.
+Sixty-eight private, charitable land trusts accept donations of conservation easements or, less commonly, purchase them.
 These two paths to farmland preservation differ in many ways.

 Converting areas covered by turf grass to meadows can be financially rewarding and relatively simple on both public and private land.
 It can also deliver substantial environmental and aesthetic benefits.